CodingPeaks/motion-live555-autoconf/README.md

 # motion-autoconf
-Automatically install Motion and configure you IPcams with a simple cmdline interface.
+Automatically install Motion and configure you IPcams with a simple web interface.